josh-development/docs-v1/providers/mongo.md

   * Go make a sandwich, setup can take a while...
   * Click the Collection button in the middle of the page.
   * Click Create Database.
 Enter a name such as `guidebot-session` then a collection name such as `sessions`.
 * Now that the cluster is created, we now need to get a connection string.
-But we need to create a user, which there's a wizard for.&#x20;
+But we need to create a user, which there's a wizard for.
   * Click **Command Line Tools** at the top of the cluster window, then click **Connect Instructions**.
   * Click **Add your Current IP** if you're on the machine that will host your bot.
 Otherwise, click **Add a Different IP Address** and enter it on the left.
 Click **Add IP Address**.
   * Enter a database access _username_ and _password_, then click **Create MongoDB User**.